sqlancer/sqlancer.github.io/_posts/2023-07-22-gsoc-sqlancer-final.md

 ## AST-Based Reducer

 The AST-based reducer can shorten a statement by applying AST level transformations.
 They are mostly implemented using [JSQLParser](https://github.com/JSQLParser/JSqlParser), a RDBMS agnostic SQL statement parser that can translate SQL statements into a traversable hierarchy of Java classes.
 JSQLParser provides support for the SQL standard as well as major SQL dialects.
-The AST-based reducer works for any SQL dialects that can be parsed by this tool. q
+The AST-based reducer works for any SQL dialects that can be parsed by this tool.

 Currently, the AST-based transformations include:

 + Remove union selects.  e.g.,

   `SELECT 1 UNION SELECT 2` -> `SELECT 1`

 + Remove irrelevant clauses.  e.g.,

   `SELECT * FROM t OFFSET 20 LIMIT 5` -> `SELECT * FROM t`

 + Remove list elements.  e.g.,

    `SELECT a, b, c FROM t` -> `SELECT a FROM t`

 + Remove rows of an insert statement.  e.g.,

   `INSERT INTO t VALUES (1, 2), (3, 4)` -> `INSERT INTO t VALUES (1, 2)`

-+ Replace complicated expressions with their sub expressions.  e.g., `(a+b)+c` -> `c`
++ Replace complicated expressions with their sub expressions.  e.g.,

+  `(a+b)+c` -> `c`

 + Simplify constant values.  e.g.,

   `3.27842156` -> `3.278`

 The AST-based reducer is designed with extensibility.
 It walks through the list of transformations and applies them to statements until a fixed point is reached.
 Adding new transformations is straightforward.
 Simply create a new transformation and include it in the list.
 This flexibility allows for easy customization and expansion of the reducer's functionality.
 Additionally, it is also possible to support transformations that do not depend on JSQLParser.